-The Certificate in Ethics and Society aims to provide students with a broad background in ethics and social philosophy.
-The objective of the certificate is for students to competently navigate questions of social and ethical values on a wide range of issues.
-The program is structured to foster a deep understanding of both the theoretical foundations and the practical applications of ethics.
-By allowing choice from a wide range of courses in ethics, the certificate provides students the opportunity to gain experience making and assessing value judgments on a variety of important social issues or to focus on the particular issues most relevant to their major or their area of interest.
+The Certificate in Ethics and Society offers students a broad background in ethics and social philosophy.
+The goal of the certificate is for students to navigate questions of social and ethical values on a wide range of issues, including the environment, AI, biomedical policy, animal rights, and reproductive justice.
+The program is structured to foster a deep understanding of both the philosophical foundations and the practical applications of ethics in the real world.
+Students have a wide range of courses in ethics from which to choose, so you can pick the issues most relevant to you.
 The certificate is open to students in any major or minor.

 Learning Objectives